RubaZarea/AstudioAssessment/README.md

 ## Postman Collection

-Use these files in project root directory/PostmanCollections to import the postman collections:
+Use astudio-assessment.postman_collection.json file in project root to import the postman collection.
-* Attributes collection
-  - Attribute APIs.postman_collection.json
-* Authentication collection
-  - Auth APIs.postman_collection.json
-* Project collection
-  - Project APIs.postman_collection.json
-* Timesheet collection
-  - Timesheet APIs.postman_collection.json
-* User collection
-  - User APIs.postman_collection.json